Markov Chain Monte Carlo (MCMC)

 Key Properties for MCMC Validity

 Not every Markov chain with the right stationary distribution is useful for MCMC.
 Three additional properties are needed.
-Irreducibility means the chain can reach any state from any other state in a finite number of steps — it must be able to explore the entire support of the target distribution.
-A chain stuck in one region of the space will never correctly represent the full posterior.
+Irreducibility means the chain can reach any state from any other state in a finite number of steps.
+Aperiodicity means the chain doesn’t cycle periodically through states.
 Positive recurrence means the chain will return to any region of positive probability in finite expected time.

 Together, irreducibility + aperiodicity + positive recurrence guarantee that the chain is ergodic — meaning it has a unique stationary distribution and time averages converge to the expectation under that distribution.
 This ergodic theorem is the theoretical justification for using MCMC samples to estimate posterior means, variances, and quantiles.
-Total probability laws connect these chain properties to the broader probabilistic framework underlying MCMC convergence guarantees.

 The Ergodic Theorem for MCMC: For an ergodic Markov chain with stationary distribution π, the time average of any function f of the chain (1/n) Σf(Xᵢ) converges to the expectation of f under π as n → ∞.
-This is what makes MCMC useful: posterior means, credible intervals, and tail probabilities can all be estimated as simple averages of the function values over the chain — exactly as if you had independent draws from the posterior.
+This is what makes MCMC useful: posterior means, credible intervals, and tail probabilities can all be estimated as simple averages over the chain — exactly as if you had independent draws from the posterior.

 Mixing and Convergence: The Practical Challenge